alessandrokonrad/Pi-Pool/README.md

 ## Getting started

 ### Note
 <b>Cardano-Node version <code>1.25.1</code> has been released.
-This image comes with 1.23.0, so you should directly update the node after installing the image, in order to also survive the Mary Hard Fork at the end of February.
+This image comes with 1.23.0, so you should directly update the node after installing the image.
+1.23.0 can't connect with the network anymore since December 2020.

 Download 1.25.1 <a href="https://dl.dropbox.com/s/iukbylce8t8lc59/aarch64-unknown-linux-musl-cardano-node-9a7331cce5e8bc0ea9c6bfa1c28773f4c5a7000f.zip">here</a>